Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Fields, action and symmetries

-By $\Psi$ we denote a sixteen real component ten-dimensional Majorana-Weyl fermion valued in the adjoint representation of $G$.
-(In Euclidean signature $\Psi$ is not real, but its complex conjugate does not appear in the theory.)
-The ten-dimensional action $S= \int d^{10} x \CalL$ with the Lagrangian
+By $\Psi$ we denote $\Spin(9,1)$ Majorana-Weyl fermion valued in the adjoint representation of $G$.
+In the $(9,1)$ signature $\Psi$ has 16 real components.
+In the $(10,0)$ signature $\Psi$ is not real, but its complex conjugate does not appear in the theory.
+The ten-dimensional $\CalN=1$ SYM action is $S= \int d^{10} x \CalL$ with the Lagrangian

+In Euclidean signature we integrate over fields taking value in the real Lie algebra of the gauge group.
+We write the covariant derivative as $D_{\mu} = \p_{\mu} + A_{\mu}$ and the field strength as $F_{\mu \nu} = [D_{\mu}, D_{\nu}]$.
+For example, for the $\U(N)$ gauge group the fields are represented by the antihermitian matrices.
+We are not writing explicitly the color and spinor indices.
+We assume contraction of color indices in all bilinear terms using an invariant positive definite bilinear form $(\cdot, \cdot)$ on $\g$.
+For the $\U(N)$ gauge group we define the Killing form as $(a,b) = -\tr_{\text{F}} a b$, where $\tr_{\text{F}}$ is the trace in the fundamental representation.